 - Emotional Support Animal Training FAQs

-Our Los Angeles Dog Boot Camp (Board and Train) is designed for dogs that require extra work in certain problem areas or that have special needs.
+Our Emotional Support Dog Boot Camp in Los Angeles (Board and Train) is designed for dogs that require extra work in certain problem areas or that have special needs.
 Our Dog Boot Camp lasts for a week or longer.
 Emotional Support Dog Boot Camp is designed for extra busy dog parents that don’t have either the time, expertise, or skill to work with their dog and want a Certified Dog Behaviorist, Trainer, and Nutritionist to do most of the heavy lifting.

 (Online, one-on-one with Russell)